 -

-Cheap tarts often rely on sugar and artificial flavouring to mask quality issues.
-Paying slightly more for a trusted product usually means you buy once, instead of replacing an underwhelming jar later.
+Lower-priced tarts often rely on sugar and artificial flavouring to mask quality.
+Spending slightly more on a trusted bakery usually means better flavour and fewer disappointments.

-The best time to buy pineapple tarts in Singapore is:
+The ideal window to purchase pineapple tarts is:

 1 to 3 weeks before Chinese New Year